 18. Power BI is self service BI…

-For the 2 reasons above (Power Pivot and Power Query), Power BI is self service BI personified.
+For the 2 reasons above (Vertipaq engine and Power Query), Power BI is self service BI personified.
 It is everything you want self service BI to be and more.
 Any competent Excel user can learn and use these tools and hence they can become semi self sufficient in their analytics and reporting needs very quickly.

 19. Except when its not self service BI